 Clifton Community School seeks applications from highly motivated candidates who possess excellent knowledge and understanding of their subject.
 You must possess the skills and determination to make a significant difference to the lives of our students and share our single goal of ‘students first’.
 This would be an exciting opportunity for a NQT.

 You will work at Clifton Community School in Rotherham and benefit from the opportunities offered by a large and successful family of schools.
 The Multi-Academy Trust runs a number of schools in Rotherham including Wickersley School & Sports College and Rawmarsh Community School.
 Clifton is a thriving, multi-cultural, 11-16 school of 800 students, which was rebuilt in 2005.
 It is a school with high expectations and a student centred focus.
-Ofsted 2019 acknowledged that Leaders and teachers have a real passion for doing their best for pupils.
+Ofsted 2019 acknowledged that Leaders and teachers have a real passion for doing their best for students.
 Clifton is a ‘Good’ school (Ofsted December 2019), with the drive and determination to be outstanding.

 The Creative Arts department demands high expectations of both staff and students.
 Staff are encouraged to develop as practitioners, to collaborate and feel valued for the essential contributions that all staff make.
 You will be joining an enthusiastic and successful team – supporting, challenging and enjoying teaching and learning.
 This position is an ideal opportunity to make a difference to the lives of young people, there is no better place to do it.

-- To ensure high standards of teaching and learning in order to continue the drive to raise standards of attainment and ensure all students make excellent progress;
+- To ensure high standards of teaching and learning in order to continue the drive to raise standards of attainment and ensure all students make excellent progress

-- To ensure high standards of student behaviour, in line with the school policy and procedures.
+- To ensure high standards of student behaviour, in line with the school policy and procedures

 You will be given full support in your career development as we believe that development of staff is a key aspect in raising standards for our students.
 We will be scoring the application and interview process based on skills required for the role as well as behaviour competencies.